astropy/astropy/docs/stats/robust.rst

 Robust Statistical Estimators
 *****************************

-Robust statistics provide reliable estimates of basic statistics for complex distributions.
+Robust statistics provides reliable estimates of basic statistics for complex distributions.
 The statistics package includes several robust statistical functions that are commonly used in astronomy.
 This includes methods for rejecting outliers as well as statistical description of the underlying distributions.